dmytro-anokhin/image-decoder/README.md

-# image-decoder
+# ImageDecoder

-Swift image decoder using Image I/O
+Image decoder in Swift using Image I/O. This image decoder is based on WebKit implementation (WebCore ImageDecoderCG class).